gsalaman/astro_notes/journal.md

 Then it was time to play with Nina and the guide scope!!!
 Put config back to prime on the 533.

 Started with doing a guide star and seeing if the Bahtinov analyser would do it's thing.
 Had trouble dragging the window...didn't really see results.
 Will need to check that later.
-Did it by hand, but also still had issues with the spikes....one centered, one not.
+Did it by hand, but also still had issues with the spikes....one centered, one not. *Post note*: looking at the Bahtinov output, I wasn't really centered on either.
+Gonna wanna both look up a vid on the analyzer and do collimnation checks.

 Then went through first light setup with guide scope in PHD2.
 I like that it goes on the dovetail...easy attachment, and it's USB can plug into the USB hub on the 533.